-\ The Council has entered into a shared management arrangement with Breckland District Council where the two Councils share members of the management team.
-The Executive Managers referred to in the table above are employed by South Holland District Council and Breckland District Council employs eight other members of the management team including the Chief Executive, the Chief Financial Officer and the Monitoring Officer.
+The Council has entered into a shared management arrangement with Boston Borough Council and East Lindsey District Council where the three councils share members of the management team.
+The Executive Managers referred to in the table above are employed by South Holland District Council.
+The remaining management team are employed by either Boston Borough Council or East Lindsey District Council.
 Details relating to the cost of this arrangement are included in the Related Party Transactions Note 33.